-Years ago, after retiring from photography and 20 years of Field Artillery Survey, I began a new journey.
+Years ago, after retiring from photography and 20 years of Field Artillery Survey for the United States, I began a new journey.
 I started to paint.
 Painting wasn't something new for me because I was drawing and painting during my teens.
 Nevertheless, this time around something had changed.
 Instead of using sight to paint, I started painting from the inside out.
 There were no pencils, no pictures to reference from.
 I was relying on an inner sight.

 It wasn't easy at first, but I knew that this was the direction I needed to go to follow this new life.
 Eventually, things began to happen.
 I can only describe it as, "painting what I saw."

 All of my paintings start as abstracts, and some of those abstracts begin to take shape as portraits.
 I believe this occurs because of my extensive background in portrait photography.
 When faces appear, they are truly muses for me.

 I also like to use numbers, symbols, letters, words to form a foundation on which my imagination builds a painting.
 You'll find them under some of the transparent layers that I place on my canvas.
 Sometimes, they are not hidden and forms a cohesion to the overall message.

 Like Willem De Kooning, I continue to rotate my canvas, constantly changing directions.
 Staying in one place stagnates a painting as much as over working a painting.
 Details do the same for me.
 Less is more.
 No matter what, the final stroke to a painting should continue to vibrate into the universe forever.